 Selecting the right Headless CMS for your tech stack is a critical decision.
-It affects the flexibility, scalability, and efficiency of your digital projects.
-A Headless CMS, unlike traditional CMS, offers a decoupled architecture with APIs that integrate with modern frameworks like React.
-This allows for greater control over content delivery and presentation.
+A Headless CMS, unlike traditional CMS, offers a decoupled architecture with APIs for greater control over content delivery and presentation.

 Sanity excels in high customization and developer-centric features.
 This CMS is ideal for projects that need a tailored solution with strong collaboration capabilities